BRIXTOL/bootstrap/readme.md

 # @brixtol/bootstrap

 Stripped down and customized [Bootstrap v5](https://getbootstrap.com/) variation with a refined set of styles and components.
 This module is used under the hood in our [webshop](https://brixtoltextiles.com).
+The bundle is refined for usage within our internal and public facing projects.
+This means that the included logic is developed for our web applications.

-> **Note** <br> _You are free to leverage and use the variation for your own use cases but be aware that this project will not accept feature requests.
-Only bug reporting or issues are applicable._
+Visit the reference demo: [https://brixtol.github.io/bootstrap](https://brixtol.github.io/bootstrap/)

-**The bundle is refined for usage within our internal and public facing projects.
-This means that the included logic is developed for our web applications.**
+> **Note** <br> You are free to leverage and use the variation for your own use cases but be aware that this project will not accept feature requests.
+Only bug reporting or issues are applicable.

 ### Key Features